Gargoyles (TV series): Marvel

 Eleven issues were produced under Marvel and released between February 1995 and December 1995.
 The series was canceled due to low sales and the overall plot is left unconcluded.
 Weisman was eventually hired to write for the comic, but Marvel cut the deal with Disney before his run could be produced.
-Weisman still had his unpublished script for the comic, and would eventually use it as issue #6 of the Gargoyles: Clan-Building SLG comic series.
-Dynamite Entertainment will republish these comics in 2023.
+Weisman still had his unpublished script for the comic and would eventually use it as issue #6 of the Gargoyles: Clan-Building SLG comic series.
+As of July 24, 2022, Dynamite Entertainment planned to republish these comics "at a later date."